sipeed/sipeed_wiki/docs/hardware/en/maixIII/ax-pi/flash_system.md

 Run `ntpdate-debian` command after connectting Maix-III AXera-Pi to network to update time.

-#### Write into device

-There is a RTC(Real Time Clock) on the ext-board under the Core module, which provides the read time for Maix-III AXera-Pi when not access to wireless.
-Use command `hwclock -w -f /dev/rtc0` to write current system time into RTC to adjust its time date.

 ### Install software

 Based in debian, we can use `apt` to install the software on Maix-III AXera-Pi.
 Change the software resource if you think it's slow to download the software.